Urologic Emergencies

 We’ll go over your diet with you thoroughly.
 You might need to eliminate or cut down on salty foods, like cheese, deli meats, and certain snacks.
 You might need to reduce your calcium intake or eat foods that are low in oxalate.
 Or, we might recommend eating less animal protein (meat, fish, poultry, etc.).

-Take medications as directed.
 Depending on your situation, we might prescribe drugs like

 • thiazide diuretics – a type of drug that increases urine flow